-R ECOMMENDED BOOKS

-Sr. Name AUTHOR(S) PUBLpISHER
+Sr. Name AUTHOR(S) PUBLISHER

 no.

-1 Digital Image Processing Rafael C. Gonzales, Richard E. Woods Pearson Education,
+1 Digital Image Processing Rafael C. Gonzales, Richard Pearson Education,

+E. Woods

-2 Digital Image Processing a practical introduction using Java Nick Efford Pearson Education
+2 Digital Image Processing a Nick Efford Pearson Education

+practical introduction using Java

 Course Code CSE314

 Course Title Computer Vision

 Type of Course PE

-L T P 300
+LTP 300

 Credits 3

 Course Prerequisites Computer Graphics

-Course Objectives (CO) To familiarize the student with specific, well known computer vision methods, algorithms and results.
-To understand the roles of image transformations and their in variances in pattern recognition and classification.
+Course Objectives (CO) To familiarize the student with specific, well known computer vision

+methods, algorithms and results.
+To understand the roles of image

+transformations and their invariances in pattern recognition and

+classification.

-Course Outcomes The learner will be able to- 1.
-Identify basic concepts, terminology, theories, models and methods in the field of computer vision 2.
-Describe basic methods of computer vision related to multi-scale representation, edge detection and detection of other primitives, stores, metion and chiest recognition
+Course Outcomes The learner will be able to-

+1. Identify basic concepts, terminology, theories, models and

+methods in the field of computer vision

+2. Describe basic methods of computer vision related to multi-

+scale representation, edge detection and detection of other

 primitives, stereo, motion and object recognition.

-3. Assess which methods to use for solving a given problem.
+3. Assess which methods to use for solving a givenproblem.

 4. Analyze the accuracy of the methods